 This blog explores the processes of writing creative nonfiction and living the life of a writer.
-Forms that interest me include memoir, biography, life-writing (letters, diaries), the essay (lyric, personal, and otherwise), and just about anything that involves the artful arrangement and reflection upon facts, life, and the world around us.
+Forms that interest me include memoir, biography, life-writing (letters, diaries), the essay (lyric, personal, and otherwise), and just about anything that involves the artful arrangement of facts and reflection upon life and the world around us.
 I also love radio, so I’m starting to tell stories in sound.

 Here too, you will find grant announcements, calls for submissions, interviews (called “CNF Conversations”) with other writers of creative nonfiction, and short reviews of essays and books that I think are worthy of attention, even if they’re oldish or marginal or obscure.
 I gather these reviews under the heading “Life-blood,” because without the work of others, I have nothing to build on.
 Texts are the life-blood of texts.